-Employees of the Authority are members of the Local Government Pension Scheme (LGPS) administered by Devon County Council.
+Employees of the Authority are members of the Local Government Pension Scheme (LGPS) administered by Devon County Council which is accounted for as a defined benefit scheme.
 The scheme provides defined benefits to members (retirement lump sums and pensions) related to pay and service.

-- The liabilities of the Devon County Council Pension Fund attributable to the Authority are included in the balance sheet on an actuarial basis using the projected unit method, i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions related to items such as mortality rates, employee turnover rates and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate of 4.6% (based on the yield from a high quality bond of appropriate duration i.e. the iBoxx AA 15 year Corporate Bond index) - The assets of the Devon County Council Pension Fund attributable to the Authority are included in the balance sheet at their fair value: - Quoted securities current bid price - Unquoted securities professional estimate

-- Unitised securities current bid price - Property market value
+- The liabilities of the Devon County Council Pension Fund attributable to the Authority are included in the balance sheet on an actuarial basis using the projected unit method, i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions related to items such as mortality rates, employee turnover rates and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate of 4.6% based on the annualised yield at the 24 year point on the Merrill Lynch AA rated corporate bond curve.
+This approach has been updated from previous disclosures when the yield on the iBoxx AA rated over 15 year corporate bond index was used as a standard assumption. - The assets of the Devon County Council Pension Fund attributable to the Authority are included in the balance sheet at their fair value: - Quoted securities current bid price - Unquoted securities professional estimate - Unitised securities current bid price - Property market value